 Add to this an extraordinarily tight labor market with historically low unemployment that gives nurses, physicians, physician assistants, lab techs and other healthcare professionals more options than ever before, and the challenges in healthcare recruiting for rural areas have never been greater.
 Recruiters and talent acquisition professionals need to get creative when hiring for these critical roles in challenging markets.

-Creativity and customization are key when approaching healthcare professionals to take positions in rural areas.
+Creativity and customization are key when recruiting healthcare professionals to rural areas.
 Some ways to appeal to them include:

 - You can go home again: Selling an area that might not be a top-of-mind destination is easier if the person already has a connection to it.
 That can mean they are from the area, have family there, attended college nearby, anything that can speak to someone’s sense of wanting to reconnect or be of service to a place that is important to them.
 “This is a key message we try to convey,” said Mark Tippery, Client Services Director, Cielo Healthcare.
 “A small town in the Midwest or the South might not be a destination to everyone, but for people who have a real connection to the area and want to make it better for the people who live there, that’s a powerful draw."